plante-app-team/plante_docs/how-to-translate-app.md

 - many: 5 miesięcy
 - other: 1,5 miesiąca

-Here you can find the description for the language that insterests you: https://www.unicode.org/cldr/charts/43/supplemental/language_plural_rules.html
+Here you can find the description for the language that interests you: https://www.unicode.org/cldr/charts/43/supplemental/language_plural_rules.html

 To add translations for each of the plural form click the eye icon in Poeditor: